FredHutch/FAMLI/README.md

   score, the amino acid substitution rate, the length of the sequence, and the binomial distribution)
   4. Assign each read to a single reference, using the total likelihood mass for that reference and the computed probability for the single alignment.
+  5. Calculate summary statistics for the coverage and abundance of each reference using the deduplicated set of reads

 Here are some examples: